 Do you want a doctor located close to your home or office?
 Use a online doctor directory or “provider finder” to search for doctors with an office location that is convenient for you to visit.
 You’ll also want to consider office hours – what days and times does the doctor see patients?
 Will you need to take time off work to visit the office, or can you go after work or on weekends?
 It’s also a good idea to check what hospital the doctor admits patients to.

 Language is another important factor to check.
 You need to be able to communicate clearly with your doctor, so check which languages he or she speaks to be sure you’ll be able to understand each other.
 Many doctors now use email or an online portal to communicate with patients, which may be another item of importance to tech-savvy communicators when selecting a physician.

 5. Visit the Doctor

-Nothing can really give you a feel for whether you’ve selected the right doctor like an office visit and a face-to-face meeting.
+Nothing can really give you a feel for whether you’ve selected the right doctor walk in clinic like an office visit and a face-to-face meeting.
 Be sure you feel comfortable in the office and with the physician and nurses.
 Your primary care physician should be someone you trust and can rely on to help manage your healthcare.
 Talk with him or her about any current medications you are taking and your medical history to be sure you are on the same page when it comes to managing any chronic conditions.